$SL_2$-tilings with translational symmetry: Introduction

 \subsection{Acknowledgements}

-We are grateful to Andrei Zabolotskii for useful discussions.
+We are grateful to Andrei Zabolotskii for useful discussions, and to Peter Jorgensen for helpful suggestions.
 The first author was supported by Fonds de recherche du Qu\'ebec - Nature et technologie, grant 327749 "Research Support for New Academics".